Joint Routing, Resource Allocation, and Energy Optimization for Integrated Access and Backhaul with Open RAN: System Model

+This enables us to link power levels and capacity as it creates a direct relationship through sequential mapping of power level, \gls{sinr}, \gls{mcs} and capacity.
 We show an example of such a capacity function computed using the real \gls{oai} values in Fig. \ref{fig:capacity_sinr}.
 Figure~\ref{fig:capacity_sinr} suggests that the capacity function can be approximated by a simple model such as a piecewise-linear function of \gls{sinr}.
 However, the problem still cannot be solved by a linear solver since the \gls{sinr} is a ratio of power variables and thus introduces non-linearity.

 Instead, we resort to analyzing the capacity as a bivariate function of the signal and of the interference.
 Let us now denote the capacity function as $C(S,I)$.
 Observe that $C(S,I)$ is a piecewise-constant function, and it is increasing with the ratio $S/I$.
 Let us note the ordered possible values of $C(S,I)$ as $C_0, C_1, \cdots C_{27}$ where each $C_i$ corresponds to a specific \gls{mcs}.
 Since $C(S,I)$ is an increasing function of $S/I$, each capacity $C_i$ is associated with a threshold $th_i$, such that $S/I \geq th_i$ ensures the link has a capacity of at least $C_i$.
 This means we have: